 Dreams haunted me—visions that clung to the edges of my mind.
 Niamh in a wedding gown with Jack, her laughter ringing in my ears.
 Another, more terrifying, of him chasing me through Carlow with a knife.
 My subconscious, always prophetic, whispered truths I didn’t want to face.

-“This is your conversation,” he said, waving a paper.
-“I don’t need this.
-I’m packing up and going home.
-I never want to see you again.”
+“This is your conversation,” he said.
+“I’m done with this.
+I’m leaving, and I never want to see you again!”

 “You don’t love me.
 You never loved me.
 You came here with another man, and I wasn’t your first,” he said again and again.
 I existed in a cycle of proving, defending, appeasing.
 The greater my proof, the more he demanded.

 Back in Ireland, the spiders returned, crawling through my dreams and waking hours alike.
-Each night I killed them, yet they persisted, mirrors of fear and paranoia that had rooted themselves in our home—and in my heart.
+Each night I killed them, yet they persisted, mirrors of fear and paranoia that had rooted themselves in our home—and in his heart.

 And still, I loved him.
 Despite fear, exhaustion, the unrelenting demand, I stayed.
 Like an Eskimo dog returning to the sled, battered, loyal, bound to a path I could not abandon.
 And in the quiet, creeping terror, I began to wonder: could love survive suspicion, fear, and devotion demanded at the cost of the soul itself?